Your gut is one giant, mysterious, and microbe-laden lair.

 I personally use Megasporebiotic by Microbiome Labs as my preferred source of spore probiotics to support gut health.

-Other Popular Strategies to Heal Leaky Gut & Support Inflammation:
+Other Strategies to Heal Leaky Gut & Support Inflammation:

 - Zinc Carnosine (directly heals mucosa)

-- Lion's Mane (heals nerve tissue and supports gastrointestinal integrity)
+- Lion's Mane (supports nerve tissue healing and supports gastrointestinal integrity)

 - Curcumin (from Turmeric) (highly researched anti-inflammatory extract)